 Christine is a national award winning artist whose work has been exhibited locally in Art Maui, Hui Noʻeau Visual Arts Center, the Schaefer Portrait Challenge, and is in the permanent collection of the Hawaiʻi State Foundation on Culture and the Arts.
 She was an instructor at the University of Rochester’s Creative Workshop at the Memorial Art Gallery and has conducted workshops and classes for people of all ages.
 A former signature member of the Rochester Art Club, Niagara Frontier Watercolor Society, and Penfield Art Club, she has received many awards for her watercolors and pastels.
-She currently exhibits her work at Maui Hands galleries, The Gallery at Picture It Framed, and online at christinewaara.com.
+She currently exhibits her work at Maui Hands galleries, Viewpoints Gallery, The Gallery at Picture It Framed, and online at christinewaara.com.
+She is currently a member of the Maui Pastel Society.
 Her art is held in many institutional and individual collections nationwide speaking to her ability to inspire and connect with others.